vpenades/UberFactory/src/Epsylon.UberFactory.Core/Roadmap.md

 		Define a Curve object as a primitive value;
 		it might be part of the SDK, so it's powerful enough and common.

+#### Previewing

+Right now the current mechanism for preview is to create a document, store it in a TMP folder and launch it with a Shell Process, letting the OS to choose the appropiate viewer based on user's preferences.

+This is good for know formats like images, but in some cases, a plugin might want to preview a custom file with a specific program.

+A solution would come in two ways:

+- At SDK level, allow to pass an executable path with arguments to be used for preview.

+- At editor level, allow selecting exectuables for preview, like Visual Studio.

 #### Plugin Issues

 - Right now, a script references plugins with relative paths.
 This has several problems: